Directional Optimism for Safe Linear Bandits: Proof of Theorem

 \begin{corollary}[Duplicate of Corollary \ref{thm:prob_dep_reg}] Let Assumptions \ref{ass:set_bound}, \ref{ass:noise} and \ref{ass:bounded} hold.
 With $\Delta > 0$, the regret of PD-ROFUL (Algorithm \ref{alg:pd_oful}) satisfies

 with probability at least $1 - 2 \delta$, where $\tilde{\beta}_{T}$ is $\beta_T$ with $d = 1$. \end{corollary} \begin{proof} We condition on the confidence sets holding jointly for both the first and second phases, which occurs with probability at least $1- 2 \delta$.
-We use the regret decomposition

-From Theorem \ref{thm:prob_dep}, we know that ROFUL ensures that $B_T \leq \bar{B}$.
-Therefore if a single action is played more than $\bar{B}$ times, it must be the optimal action.
-It follows that the algorithm correctly identifies $u_*$ as the optimal direction.
-Since wrong directions are played less than $\bar{B}$ times, it follows that the first phase of the algorithm is no longer than $2 \bar{B}$ and therefore $\tau - 1 \leq 2 \bar{B}$.
-Therefore, we know that